jeremyrrose/the-deal-with-functions/README.md

 `addNine` does the same moves each time... but it gives a different result when we give it a different input.

 One way to look at it is that when a function is invoked, three things happen:
-1) The function takes note of what's in the parentheses, and assigns these values to their parameter names in order
+1) The function takes note of what's in the parentheses, and assigns these values to their parameter names in order.
 2) The code block -- everything between the parentheses -- runs!
 Anything can happen!
 Parameters are printed or manipulated!
 Hearts are broken!
 Worlds collide!
 Anything!
 3) The function returns whatever we tell it to -- it can be any sort of crazy result from Step 2 that we want... we just have to say `return crazyResult` and it sends it out.